abhradippaul/K8S-Projects/observability/logging/ELK/README.md

 -n logging -f values/elasticsearch-values.yaml
 ```

+### Username and Password

-### Get username and password of ElasticSearch for fluent-bit
+Get username and password of ElasticSearch for fluent-bit

 ```bash
 # Retrieve the username for the ElasticSearch